Classifying phases protected by matrix product operator symmetries using matrix product states

-In the case of one dimensional spin systems invariant under global onsite symmetries, such a classification has been achieved \cite{Chen11,Schuch11,ogata2021classification}.
-That success arises from a fruitful interplay between quantum information and quantum matter by using matrix product states (MPS) \cite{Fannes92,PerezGarcia07}, the family of tensor networks that satisfy an area law for the entanglement entropy and approximates the ground states of local gapped Hamiltonians well enough \cite{Hastings07A,Hastings07B}.
-It turns out that the different SPT phases, symmetric under a group $G$, are in one-to-one correspondence with the distinct projective representations of $G$ and MPS naturally allows to derive such characterization \cite{Chen11}.
-This is because the onsite global symmetry can be encoded in a local transformation acting on the entanglement space, the so-called virtual level, of the tensors that constitute the MPS \cite{PerezGarcia07}.
+In the case of one dimensional spin systems which remain invariant under global on-site symmetries, a complete classification has been achieved \cite{Chen11,Schuch11,ogata2021classification}.
+That success arises from a fruitful interplay between quantum information and quantum matter by using matrix product states (MPSs) \cite{Fannes92,PerezGarcia07}, the family of tensor networks that satisfy an area law for the entanglement entropy and efficiently approximates the ground states of local gapped Hamiltonians \cite{Hastings07A,Hastings07B}.
+It turns out that the different SPT phases which are symmetric under a group $G$, are in one-to-one correspondence with the distinct projective representations of $G$, and MPSs naturally allow to derive such characterization \cite{Chen11}.
+This is because the on-site global symmetry can be encoded in a local transformation acting on the entanglement space, the so-called virtual level, of the tensors that constitute the MPS \cite{PerezGarcia07}.
 Remarkably, this local transformation on the entanglement space captures the topological information about the phase, that is, the projective representation.
-The success of MPS as an interplay between quantum information and quantum matter extend the SPT classification: it has been used to extend the measurement-based quantum computation beyond the one-way model \cite{Gross07} as well as to design numerical and experimental probes to detect SPT phases \cite{Haegeman12,Pollmann12,Elben19}.
+The success of MPSs as an interplay between quantum information and quantum matter extends the SPT classification: it has been used to extend the measurement-based quantum computation beyond the one-way model \cite{Gross07} as well as to design numerical and experimental probes to detect SPT phases \cite{Haegeman12,Pollmann12,Elben19}.

-The goal of this manuscript is to generalize the approach of SPT phase classification using MPS in the case where the symmetry is not an onsite representation of a group.
-The generalization is twofold: first, we do not require the global symmetry to be onsite and second, we allow the symmetry to represent an algebra, not only a group.
-The only restriction we impose on the global symmetry is to be realized as a matrix product operator (MPO).
+The goal of this manuscript is to generalize the approach of the SPT phase classification using MPSs in the case where the symmetry is not an on-site representation of a group.
+The generalization is twofold: first, we do not require the global symmetry to be on-site and second, we allow the symmetry to represent an algebra, not only a group.
+The only restriction we impose on the global symmetry is for it to be realized as a matrix product operator (MPO).